jsanjaikumar/DevTinder-WEB/README.md

 -import the axios
--install cors( ) in backend => add middleware to with configuration: origin and credentials : true -when ever we make api call so pass axios{withcrienditals : true }
+-install cors( ) in backend => add middleware to with configuration: origin and credentials : true -when ever we make api call so pass axios{withcrienditals : true } -install redux toolkit and read quick start in redux website -create utils folder and create file appStore.js -configure the appStore and export
+-wraping the app.jsx file by provider store= appStore -create slice file nnd create a store and write some code for logigs need wise and export the userSlice.actions & userSlice.reducer